Radarami already has 19 translations!

 And now to the news!

 The Radarami team first presented the book on October 26th, at the Georgian Presidential Palace, to a group of 70 entrepreneurs from various regions of Georgia where the President of Georgia, Giorgi Margvelashvili, was as well present.
-Traditionally, all the attendees got their free copies of the new translation!
-Shortly after, our representative was invited at the Business Morning Show on TV1hosted by Georgian business women and the head of the Farmers Association of Georgia, Nino Zambakhidze.
-Together we discuss the new translation and our vision with Georgian young winemaker Baia Abuladze, who is making her first bold steps as a young business woman.
+Traditionally, every attendee got their free copy of the book!
+Shortly after, our representative was invited at the Business Morning Show on TV1 hosted by Georgian business women and the head of the Farmers Association of Georgia, Nino Zambakhidze.
+We discussed the book and our organization's vision with the Georgian young winemaker Baia Pataria, who is making her first bold steps as a young business woman.

 Soon enough this book will be available to more than a hundred locations all around Georgia, in the bookstores, libraries, community centers and other social places.
 And don’t forget that in bookstores it will be sold for as little as 2 Gel (that is less than 1$).